KengXIII/TaskGo/README.md

     - Everytime a cron-job is fired, we will be able to see messages by using "console.log".
     - The cron-jobs are being cancelled whenever we delete or mark tasks as complete.
 Tasks that are reverted back into "Task Dashboard" from "Task History" will also re-fire the cron-jobs.
     - While testing, we came to be aware of some special cases.
 For tasks incorrectly marked as complete before the 24 hour before deadline mark is passed, and if they are reverted back into "Task Dashboard" after the 24 hours mark is passed, there will be no e-mail notification made.
 We are still hesitant on calling this feature a 'bug', as we originally intended to develop it such that the shortest duration before the email is sent is 1 day.
 7. History Cleaning
     - Tested by setting the time of deletion to every 1 minute, and putting many tasks into "Task History".
     - Tested with hard-coded date-of-completion to see if it passes the filter check
     - Added logs to our backend server so that it register all forms of changes for our reference and validation

+### Feedback system
+Most of our feedbacks are done through Google Forms.
+After Milestone 2, we have opened up the Feedback section and deployed the web on Vercel.
+As such, we are able to get our fellow NUS students to help us check TaskGo.

+Besides the Feedback system, there are times when we invited our friends to come and check out TaskGo via ZOOM Platform.
+We are also able to gather many feedbacks (Mostly about UI design, and task-management bugs) from this platform.

-We have also requested for independent testers by allowing access to our deployed webpages to our fellow NUS friends.
-All of their valuable feedbacks are being collected in a Google Form, and some of the bugs being pointed out are as follows:
+All of their valuable feedbacks are being collected in a Google Form, and some of the more noticeable bugs being pointed out are as follows:
 1. Routine tasks that are marked complete, and then reverted, are being changed to single tasks.
 (In progress)
 2. Categories that are left empty cannot be filtered, as it is impossible to click on an empty string.
 (Fixed by replacing them with icons)
 3. Categories like an empty string, and spaces can be created and treated as different categories under Task Dashboard.
 (Fixed by changing all of such inputs as an empty string, and displaying them with icons)
 4. Some of the icons are not intuitive.
 (Fixed by creating tutorials at the top right corner of every page.)
 5. Clicking on 'Save Settings' will result in a "Settings updated successfully!" alert, regardless of whether there are changes or not.
 (We are hesitant to think of this as a bug as of now, as this means that the "Save Settings" button is working as intended).

-### Bug Fixes
+### Major Bug that we addressed
 1. Developing task list to display tasks dynamically

     One huge bug that we attempted to address was the issue of task list not updating when tasks are created on different browsers.
 When Browser A creates a task, Browser B which is opened before the task is created would not register the change until it is being refreshed.